ClintonNwokocha/alx-pre_course/0x01-git/README.md

 This is the README file for the 0x01-git directory.
-I am ding this update from the github.com interface.
+I am doing this update from the github.com interface.